MayamaTakeshi/mrcp_server/README.md

 This is a Media Resource Control Protocol (v2) server that I'm writing in node.js for learning purposes.

-It currently supports Google Speech (or in case you don't have Google Speech service credentials you can try with DTMF and Morse code)
+It currently supports Google Speech (or in case you don't have Google Speech service credentials you can try with languages 'dtmf' and 'morse')

 To test things so far: